 What is a 30-day minimalism challenge?

-The idea with a 30-day minimalist challenge is that you get rid of something physical, mental, or even a bad habit daily for 30 days.
+The idea with a 30-day minimalist challenge is that you get rid of something physical, something mental, or a bad habit daily for 30 days.
 You can do the challenge in any order you choose.
-There is no right or wrong way to do this challenge, just as there aren’t a certain number of days it takes to stop a bad habit.
+There is no right or wrong way to do this challenge, just as there aren’t a certain number of days it takes to form a good habit.

 The hope is that by changing your habits slightly each day, you’ll get some clarity in your life, including your physical, mental, and financial life.

 Actions for your next 30 days on the 30-day minimalism challenge!